Achref-ka/Drug-Prediction/README.md

 # Drug-Prediction
-we will predict and find out which drug might be appropriate for a future patient with the same illness based on the health parameters of a patient and using a Decision Tree ML model.
+We will predict and find out which drug might be appropriate for a future patient with the same illness based on the health parameters of a patient and using a Decision Tree ML model.